Nice and the French Riviera Travel Highlights

 Style Points: 3/5

-I was lucky enough to visit the French city of Nice just before the Euros kicked off and was flooded with football fans!
-I discovered beautiful alleyways, quirky bars and restaurants and best for all, welcoming and friendly locals.
+I was lucky enough to visit the French city of Nice and I discovered beautiful alleyways, quirky bars and restaurants and best for all, welcoming and friendly locals.
 Here are the highlights from my trip!

 If you're planning to see more than one city and renting a car to get around, before travelling to Nice or the South of France compare rental cars online at EasyTerra to get yourself the best car and price in advance.

 - Nice isn’t one of those cities which is full of must-visit tourists sites.
 Instead you will discover so much by just wandering the streets.

 - The best place to explore in Nice is the Old Town (Vieux Nice).
 This area is full of tightly packed alleys made up of winding streets filled with restaurants, bars, vintage shops, churches and so much more.

 - The Old Town in Nice leads nicely onto the coast line and the French Riviera, which can’t be missed.
 In particular the Promenade des Anglais is an almost five miles stretch composed on sun, sea, palms and pergolas.
 Perfect for a scenic seaside stroll or even to spend the entire day relaxing in.